Mugabo-art/plsql-window-functions-Mugabo-Bonheur/README.md

 **Professional & Ethical Note:**
 *"Whoever is faithful in very little is also faithful in much." – Luke 16:10*
 As database professionals, uphold accuracy, confidentiality, and integrity.
-Your reputation is built on consistent honesty, quality, and responsibility.
+The reputation is built on consistent honesty, quality, and responsibility.